sourceduty/Tesla_Design/README.md

 The impact of the Cybertruck’s design extends beyond functionality and cost savings, influencing the broader automotive market.
 Its futuristic aesthetics and utility-driven design challenge conventional truck designs, positioning Tesla as a leader in automotive innovation.
 This unique approach appeals to a segment of consumers who prioritize innovation, utility, and differentiation, leading to increased brand loyalty and market share for Tesla.
 Furthermore, the Cybertruck’s success could inspire competitors to adopt similar materials and design philosophies, ultimately shaping the future of automotive design.

 #
+### Cybertruck Roasted

+Oh boy, the Cybertruck!
+Looks like Tesla finally cracked the code on what happens when you mix a Minecraft block with a doorstop and call it a vehicle.
+I mean, who wouldn’t want to drive around in a giant metal wedge?
+Forget aerodynamics or curves—those are for peasants, right?

+Let’s talk about those sharp edges.
+This thing looks like it was designed by a toddler with a ruler and a vendetta against circles.
+And those angles?
+So sharp, you could probably slice through a loaf of bread on the hood.
+Who needs a kitchen knife when you’ve got a Cybertruck?

+And that stainless steel exterior?
+Oh yeah, because when I think “rugged off-road beast,” I definitely think “fingerprint magnet.”
+Enjoy polishing those smudges for the next decade!
+It’s like Tesla saw a DeLorean and thought, “Hey, let’s make it look even more like an unfinished geometry project!”

+Then there's that claim about it being bulletproof.
+Great!
+Now, you can fend off… I don’t know, the rabid squirrels of suburbia?
+Or maybe it's in case someone tries to assault you with a BB gun while you’re flexing at the Whole Foods parking lot.

+In summary, the Cybertruck looks like something the Terminator would drive to a construction site.
+It’s perfect if you’re planning on leading a robot rebellion or if you just want to park something that looks like an alien ice cream sandwich in your driveway.

+#
 ### Die-Cast Aluminum

 ![Casted](https://github.com/user-attachments/assets/333cdc83-bd9d-4955-b1c6-66ed3029043d)